FelixRaph/Data-Science-Portfolio/README.md

 # **Welcome to My Data Science Portfolio!** 🎉

 Welcome!
 This is where I showcase my **data science journey**, documenting projects that highlight my growth and curiosity in diverse fields like optimization methods, machine learning, statistics, and more.
-My adventure started in 2023 with online courses and an internship at **L'Oréal**, and I've been learning and evolving ever since.
+My adventure started in 2023 with online courses, an internship project at **L'Oréal**, and an Analytics Master's degree at Erasmus University Rotterdam.
+I've been learning and evolving ever since!

-In this portfolio, you'll find a curated selection of my projects, with detailed explanations of my approach, key insights, and reflections.
+In this portfolio, you'll find a curated selection of my projects, with explanations of my approach, key insights, and reflections.
 Whether you're here for inspiration, feedback, or collaboration, I hope you find these projects insightful.

 💌 **Feel free to reach out** with any questions or feedback via email: [felix-raphael@outlook.com](mailto:felix-raphael@outlook.com).